syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 * Create a new `SfDataPager` widget, and set the [SfDataGrid.DataGridSource](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource-class.html) to the [SfDataPager.delegate](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/delegate.html) property.
 * Set the number of pages required to be displayed in data pager by setting the [SfDataPager.pageCount](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/pageCount.html) property.
 * Set the number of buttons that should be displayed in view by setting the [SfDataPager.visibleItemsCount](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/visibleItemsCount.html) property.
-* You can load the data for the specific page in `handlePageChanges` method.
+* You can load the data for the specific page in `handlePageChange` method.
 This method is called for every page navigation from data pager.

 N> The `SfDataPager.visibleItemsCount` property default value is 5.